geunkim/didwebvh-ts/README.md

 The `examples` directory contains sample code demonstrating how to use the library:

-- **Crypto Examples**: The `examples/crypto` directory shows how to use the injectable signer and verifier functionality in the `didwebvh-ts` library.
-These examples demonstrate how to implement custom cryptographic operations, integrate with external key management systems (KMS), use hardware security modules (HSM), and create your own signing and verification logic.
-See the [crypto examples README](./examples/crypto/README.md) for more information.
+- **Resolver Examples**: The `examples` directory includes two resolver implementations:
+  - `elysia-resolver.ts`: (`bun run example:resolver`) A resolver built with the Elysia web framework
+  - `express-resolver.ts`: A resolver built with Express.js

-- **Resolver Examples**: The `examples/resolvers` directory contains examples of how to implement a DID resolver using the `didwebvh-ts` library with different web frameworks (Elysia, Express).
-See the [resolver examples README](./examples/resolvers/README.md) for more information.
+  Both examples demonstrate how to implement a DID resolver with different web frameworks.
+See the [Examples README](./examples/README.md) for more information.
+- **Signer Example**: The `examples/signer.ts` (`bun run example:signer`) file demonstrates how to implement a custom signer using `AbstractCrypto`.

 ## Prerequisites